emqx/blog/en/201911/introduction-to-the-commonly-used-mqtt-client-library.md

 ## Summary

 This is the introduction of MQTT protocol, MQTT client library usage process and common MQTT  clients.
-Readers are welcome to learn MQTT  and develop projects through EMQ X.
+Readers are welcome to learn MQTT  and develop projects through EMQX.